 Are more women turning into designers?
 What’s your opinion on this?

-It is still ironic to this day why there is a minority of women in the fashion industry which is supposed to be dominated by women.
+It is ironic that to this day there is a minority of women in the fashion industry which one could think is supposed to be dominated by women.
 Women make up the majority of the consumers than the creators.
 Women are most talented but they seem to design for their own genders and dress to impress each other.
-Unlike men, men design to impress the woman who tends to be the majority of consumers
+Unlike men, men design to impress the woman who tends to be the majority of consumers.

 What are some of your notable designs, any significant meaning

 The Gillian Vere collection is about a strong, bold, elegant and daring woman.
-I took her favourite colours and styles and fused it with my own taste it to give it a more contemporary feel to it.
+I took her favourite colours and styles and fused them with my own taste to give it a more contemporary feel to it.
 This is for my mom and I hope she is proud.

-Shona Accra lifestyle is based in Midrand, South Africa and we available on instagram and facebook as Shona Accra.
+Shona Accra lifestyle is based in Midrand, South Africa and we are available on Instagram and Facebook as Shona Accra.
 We can also courier to any country in the world.